weskerty/zeninternet-chromium/README.md

 ## Installation

 To install Transparent Zen, you can either download it from the [Firefox Add-Ons Store](https://addons.mozilla.org/de/firefox/addon/transparent-zen) or grab the latest release from github and manually install it through the Zen Browser settings.

+#### Dark Reader
+If you are using Dark Reader, ensure that it is disabled for the websites you want to view as transparent.

 ## Usage